| The resins used vary. The earliest resins used, back in the 1960s,

 of resins, are the key to building boats that will not blister.

-Nevertheless I know of one builder who works in a dirty corrugated
+Nevertheless I know of one builder who worked in a dirty corrugated

-iron shed where the climate control is dependent on whether an easterly
+iron shed where the climate control was dependent on whether an easterly

-wind blows through the gaps in the door.
-His boats actually have
+wind blew through the gaps in the door.
+His boats actually had

 Whilst all GRP boats slowly absorb some water, it